robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Or, more in general, this is the most classic example of the dual-standards policy evergreen.
 Which is nothing else than the result of the Wolfowitz doctrine as long as someone could explain in a rational way how Israel contributes to the USA domestic interests.

+However, the idea that Iran can achieve the nuclear bomb and they are capable of mounting it over a rocket that can travel 2.600 km and hit at Mach 15, objectively is not a comforting idea.
+On the other hand, if a nation decides that having a nuclear bomb and the capability to effectively drop it, is a **must to have** to be a relevant geopolitical player then we can agree the idea of "politics" and more in general "diplomacy" is rotten bad (cfr. diplomacy failure](#the-US-foreign-diplomacy-s-failure)).

+Anyway, here we are again to stand against a country that initially was doing within the international rules, decided to progressively doing differently observing that others aren't following the same rules they have to, achieving some scaring technological breakthroughs which has been challenged in a war and once these technological breakthroughs shown to be effective, join the VIP club of the geopolitical club.

+Do you need convincing proof?
+They agreed a cease-fire with Israel thanks to the Trump mediation and a few hours later they launched two missiles against Israel.
+Which formally broke the cease-fire agreement but in practice two missiles are too few to saturate the ground-to-air countermeasures and reach their targets.
+Israel reacts back with a jet fighters bombing capable attack which has been stopped by a Trump phone call, otherwise Iran would have known that the agreement was just another poker bluff to see and they call down two cards, in fact.

+---

+### Few but relevant information about Israel

 The state of Israel has almost nothing to do with Jews, and for those who have some doubts about that, they should ask those Rabbis living in Israel protesting against Netanyahu policy about Gaza.
 Those Rabbs have been beaten by the Israel police because they were claiming that the Bible indicates that Jews have no right on that land after the destruction of the Solomon’s Temple (The Second Temple).

 [!INFO]